IHE/ITI.SeR/SeR.md

 ##### 3.79.4.2.3 Expected Actions

-Expected actions are part of each query type definition (a generalized description is not possible because of different semantics of transactions which can be combined with ITI-79, possibility of partial success vs. requirement of strong atomicity, potential dependencies between clinical data items ("if the decision is Permit for item X and Deny for item Y, then..."), potential presence of local policies and other "environmental" factors, etc.).
+Expected actions are part of each query type definition, because a generalized guidance on the enforcement of decisions is impossible due to different semantics of transactions which can be combined with ITI-79, possibility of partial success vs. requirement of strong atomicity, potential dependencies between clinical data items ("if the decision is Permit for item X and Deny for item Y, then..."), potential presence of local policies and other "environmental" factors, etc.

 This section describes expected actions of the standard SeR query types.